 Cautions for using Seachem Excel:

-I think most people’s problems with Seachem Excel comes from overdosing.
+I think most people’s problems with Seachem Excel come from overdosing.
 It is important not to rely on ‘capfuls’ or other such measures when dosing on a smaller aquarium.
 Get yourself an accurate syringe or dose using drops.

-How Much Does it Cost to use Seachem Flourish Excel:
+How Much Does it Cost to Use Seachem Flourish Excel:

 Seachem Flourish Excel is sold in the following sizes: 100 ml, 250 ml, 500 ml, 2 liters, 4 liters, 20 liters.
 The 500 ml bottle is a sweet spot for price and was the best deal for me.